fardog/static_template/README.md

 Static Template
 ===============

-A template for quickly creating static sites with Zurb Foundation and Knockout JS.
+A template for quickly creating static sites with Twitter Bootstrap, LESS, JADE, and Knockout JS.

 Usage
 -----